pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 competition.

-As I will discuss further on in this essay, there is no need for a natural monopoly based around the DOI system, at least not in this new culture.
+As I will discuss further on in this essay, there is no need for a natural monopoly based around the DOI system.
 Using the DOI system for scholarship seems to fit better with pre-Web legacy approaches that used paper or its digital counterpart, the PDF, as the container for scholarly communication.
 The DOI system was designed for a closed, centralized world, in which it made more sense to have resources on the Web located at only one point of reference to eliminate unneeded duplication and maximize efficiency of storage.
 This approach provided additional benefit for these publishers as a mechanism to induce artificial scarcity by the means of paywalls.
 All of the benefits of using the DOI system for scholarship---object identification, metadata model, and social infrastructure---can be more openly, universally, and robustly provided by the W3C's open linked data infrastructure and Web archiving.

 <figure id="the-second-rule-of-linked-data" class="bq grab">